Why Discharge Line Temperature is a Useful Reading

 If the suction pressure is low, the density of the refrigerant is also lower (again, basic physics), which means that the compression ratio will be higher to get it up to the head pressure, AND lower-density refrigerant won't be able to cool the compressor as well because there just aren't as many refrigerant molecules passing through the compressor crankcase (refrigerant mass flow rate decreases with low suction).

 If your suction pressure is low, but the superheat is low (low evaporator airflow or heat load), it can cause LESS of a discharge temp increase than if the suction is low due to low charge, restriction, or evaporator underfeeding.
 That is simply because the suction temperature is lower, but a low suction temperature is still less important to compressor cooling than a proper mass flow rate.
 In other words, a correct compression ratio and proper suction pressure are more important to compressor cooling and discharge temperature than suction temperature alone.
+In commercial refrigeration, compressors may have fans mounted to them to keep the compressor head cooler and manage the compression ratio.

 You can also see an increased discharge line temp if you have a high suction superheat at the condenser due to an uninsulated or improperly insulated suction line.